mako-framework/docs/04_databases_sql/03_orm.md

 #### CRUD

 Lets say you have a table called ```articles``` with three columns (id, title and content).
-This is all you need to interact with the table:
+These few lines of code is all you need to interact with the table:

 	<?php